pratikkumar-mohite/s3-cleaner/README.md

 ## Features

-- List all S3 buckets in your AWS account.
+- List objects of s3 bucket.
 - Delete S3 bucket objects with or without prefix.
 - Delete S3 bucket
 - Works with Versioned and Non-Versioned buckets.